 I'd like to thank the students who left negative reviews of the school.
 At least you had the guts to speak up.
 Too bad I didn't take your reviews seriously.
-Now my daughter hasn't learned anything in math or science, and there is no music theory or art being taught at Banff.
-As a parent, I just got conned out of 9K.
+Now my daughter hasn't learned anything in math or science, and there is no music theory or art being taught at Banff as per the TEKS Texas standards.

 What the second grade curriculum says on the Banff website is not what was being delivered at Banff.
 There is no Art program unless you want to pay extra.
 The homeroom teachers are NOT teaching art despite what the website or admin might say.

 The second grade science curriculum talks about experiments and the scientific method and recording the data.
 My child told me that the hypothesis, observation, and conclusions were written on the board from the Teachers Edition of the textbook.
-My child never laid eyes on any science tool.
-There is only one experiment in the textbook.
-I have seen the science textbook in it's entirety.
-I taught in Alief ISD for nine years and have a degree in elementary education.
-I am qualified to make these observations.
+My child never laid eyes on any science tools nor did she make any observations.
 When I brought my concerns to the principal I was told that the purpose of the book is for "exposure."
-The science text is very dumbed down and there is no critical thinking in math or science.
+The science text is very dumbed down and there is no critical thinking in math or science at Banff.
 The teacher just writes all the answers on the board and the students copy it.
 My daughter told me there is not much discussion during science.
-They are made to sit quietly and copy from the board.

 The music class we were promised on the tour got cut.
 They do NOT teach a well rounded music curriculum as written in the TEKS at Banff as promised.
 We even met a music teacher and we were told that my daughter would have the opportunity to learn music theory.
 Since they cut the music, they changed the website on that subject after we had already signed the contract.
 They teach nothing but show tunes now so the kids can impress the parents with a show at the end of the semester, but there is no theory being taught.